 But the real challenge is to know the type of practice that we need.
 This depends on various factors, some are long-termed, like the physical and mental constitution, the age and the job we do (the practice appropriate for an office worker cannot be the same as that required for a physical laborer, or that of a CEO).
 The practice should be adapted also according to more transient factors such as: the energy level, whether or not physical injuries are present, the mental state, the level of fatigue, the time of day, the activity prior to the practice, the season, etc. etc. To know how to suit each practice with these circumstances and conditions is an art one acquires with experience and which requires skill and mental flexibility.
 A beginner may have the right intention and approach but he will not have sufficient knowledge to implement his intentions.

 When yoga practice becomes an important component in our lives, we must inspect our Intention, Attitude and Application.

 Intention: Why do I practice yoga?
 What is it I want to achieve?

 Attitude: What is my attitude toward practice?
-Do I practice in order to learn and understand myself, or is it only for fitness and physical wellbeing?
+Do I practice in order to learn and understand myself, or is it only for fitness and physical wellbeing culture?
 Do I practice with sincerity and devotion or in a sporadic and whimsical manner?
-How much did I commit to the practice?
+How committed am I to the practice?